 "I didn't anticipate the reaction – especially in Ireland – to the story," says Smith.
 "I was gob smacked."
-Crean's epic survival has been belatedly recognised by the erection of a statue opposite his home and a themed Guinness TV advert but the author is most pleased by one consequence of his work: "I'm particularly gratified that Tom is on the school curriculum in Ireland."
+Crean's epic survival has been belatedly recognized by the erection of a statue opposite his home and a themed Guinness TV advert but the author is most pleased by one consequence of his work: "I'm particularly gratified that Tom is on the school curriculum in Ireland."

 Early in 1912 and about 150 miles from the Pole, Crean was forced to return to base with William Lashly and the critically ill Teddy Evans.
-On their treacherous 750 mile journey, Crean and Lashly saved the life of their colleague, culminating in the Irishman’s dogged 35 mile solo run through the most harrowing of conditions with just three biscuits and two pieces of chocolate, and were awarded the King’s Medal from King George V in 1913 for their bravery.
+On their treacherous 750 mile journey, Crean and Lashly saved the life of their colleague, culminating in the Irishman’s dogged 35-mile solo run through the most harrowing of conditions with just three biscuits and two pieces of chocolate, and were awarded the King’s Medal from King George V in 1913 for their bravery.

 Even more dramatically, during the Endurance expedition (1914-16) the crew abandoned ship after it became locked in the ice of the Wendell Sea, sailed in three small boats to the desolate Elephant Island before Crean and five companions, including Shackleton, journeyed 800 miles in the tiny James Caird to South Georgia, marched 40 miles across its uncharted, glaciered interior to reach a whaling station and returned for the castaways on Elephant Island.